maddiodie/bd-advertising-service/DESIGN_DOCUMENT.md

 Adds a new targeting group to an existing piece of advertising content based on the `contentId` specified.
 If a list of targeting predicates is provided, the initial targeting group will be created with those rules.
 Otherwise, the targeting group will be created without any predicates, meaning it is viewable by any customer.
-Targeting groups are giving a click through rate of 1 to start, so that they are guaranteed some initial impressions and a true click through rate can be learned.
+Targeting groups are given a click-through rate of 1 to start, so that they are guaranteed some initial impressions and a true click through rate can be learned.

 * POST targetingGroups